 Would you be surprised if I told you this was made with tofu?
 Well, it sure is!
 This plant-based tart is delish!
 This was fun!
+This Three Layer Strawberry Chocolate Pretzel Tart has a yummy walnut date crust, a layer of chocolate cover pretzels and a smooth creamy strawberry custard.

 Sometimes I think about all the energy and emotions that goes into telling a story with food.
 Making the food, styling the food and photographing the food.
 It’s so cathartic.
 Oh yeah, and eating the food!

 Each part has it’s own story.